ivandaho/dota2_bots/README.md

 [Discord Channel](https://discord.gg/R8DmqUH)

 ## To other bot coders
+Feel free to open issues or contact me by email (this username @ gmail.com) or discord (same username)#3627.
 Feel free to open issues or contact me by email (this username @ gmail.com) or discord (same username).

 For now I will focus on developing Lion to be a support bot that you wouldn't mind having on your team.
 I'm working on fleshing out ability_item_usage_lion first.
 More advanced stuff I want to work on are stacking/pulling camps, TPing to react to a gank, harassing in lane, and more.